antoneliasson/kf2monitor/README.md

 In particular:

  - If there are problems communicating with LCDproc, you get a slightly different stack trace.
  - Shutdown is a bit wobbly as there are calls to System.exit() all over the place.
-It should exit cleanly even during errors, but keep it in mind if the program functionality is ever extended.
+It *usually* exits cleanly on errors, but sometimes it doesn't.
+Keep your `kill -9` hammer within reach for now.